 - Federal position options by major

-- Forensic, Polygrapher, & Communications: More Than Just Law Enforcement Panel Notes
+- Forensic, Polyographer, & Communications: More Than Just Law Enforcement Panel Notes

-For detailed industry tips visit FirstHand's Career Guides.
+For detailed industry tips visit Vault Career Guides.
 Sample list below.

 Review a sample list of graduate programs recent UMD CCJS alumni are pursuing.

 Start researching your career path of interest to identify if there are additional educational requirements.
 Sample job titles that require an advance degree: